ahusejn1/TeamApple_Big_Scale_Analytics/README.md

 The web application will then return the level of the sentence (example: A1).

-We told you, it's very simple. 😉😉
+We told you, it's very simple 😉😉

+### How to deploy it ?

 ## 1️⃣ Milestone 1